Integrity | Practicality | Expertise 888-371-6011

 Court-Martial Process

 PREFERRAL OF CHARGES: Once charges have been preferred upon a servicemember, the charges will be forwarded with recommendations as to disposition beginning with the immediate commander, commonly, but not always a company grade officer, followed by a battalion commander, who is the first commander who has the authority to direct a court-martial, that being a summary court-martial.
-If the commission of a serious offense is alleged, the charges will likely be forwarded to the special court-martial convening authority (SPCMA), who may recommend three different courses of action, first, that the charges be dismissed or a disposition alternate to a court-martial be pursued, such as a administrative separation in lieu of a court-martial or, in the case of a commissioned officer, a release from active duty for the good of the service; or that SPCMA may recommend that the General Court-Martial Convening Authority direct that the charges and their specifications be referred to a special court-martial empowered to adjudge a bad conduct discharge (BCD).
-In the alternative, the SPCMCA may recommend that the charges be referred to an Article 32 Hearing for further investigation.
+If the commission of a serious offense is alleged, the charges will likely be forwarded to the special court-martial convening authority (SPCMA), which may recommend three different courses of action: first, that the charges be dismissed or a disposition alternate to a court-martial be pursued, such as an administrative separation in lieu of a court-martial or, in the case of a commissioned officer, a release from active duty for the good of the service; or that SPCMA may recommend that the General Court-Martial Convening Authority direct that the charges and their specifications be referred to a special court-martial empowered to adjudge a bad conduct discharge (BCD).
+Alternatively, the SPCMCA may recommend that the charges be referred to an Article 32 Hearing for further investigation.

 Menu